johnbender/cs-201/open-science-data-cloud.md

 # Professor Heidi Alvarez, Open Science Data Cloud

-open source cloud based infrastructure manage / analyze large data service provider for cloud service provider
-6 petabytes of science based information prod services for NASA/NIH typical jobs use 1ks cores over 10 - 100tbs
-open to anyone and permission to compute the data heterogeneous data sets

-data centers and networks
-- located in chicago
-- robert grossman
-- starlight international network connect
-- 100g to starlight
-- livermore valley open campus 10g to starlight
-- 100g

-tight security for the biomedical cloud / privacy

-current apps
-- bionimbus
-- modencode

-largest cancer related database in the world earth science data with satellite imagery avoid disasters digital humanities

-research only networks exist, starlight is one? large networks connecting every continent except africa with higher speeds

-current state of osdc
-- medium to large data sets for hadoop
-- elastic on demand virtual machines like ec2
-- high perf networks
-- leverages data locality to support efficient execution

-os arch
-- hadoop
-- open stack
-- hadoop, r, samba, nagios, oscode/chef
-- manages vm images

-osdc clusters
-- UDT
-- UDR
-- distributed facility connectors

-user services
-- virtual machines
-- usage / billing
-- share files
-- access to public data sets

-uses chef to automate hardware addition
+Professor Heidi Alvarez presented on the open data cloud project which aims to provide scientists and researchers access to both data sets and the means to run long/complex computations over them.
+Her talk was mainly aimed at promoting the project and demonstrating how it might be useful for the attendees.

+Professor Alvarez began by discussing some of the projects relevant statistics.
+It boasts nearly 6 petabytes of science based information and the typical job run with that or other data averages around a 1000 cores and around 10 terabytes of data.
+In addition they have 100 gigbit connections on semi-private backbone outside the usual internet backbone infrastructure to various campuses and research institutions around the world including UCLA from their center in Chicago, Illinois.
+Further the professor made light of some notable data sets including the largest cancer related database in the world and large amounts of earth science data from satellites.
+She also noted that they work closely with NASA and NIH on some of their data sets.

+She went on to describe the particulars of the cloud's implementation.
+Primarily the jobs are Hadoop using open stack cloud infrastructure and opscode's chef for provisioning the servers.
+Other tools like R and nagios are also available for number crunching and server monitoring (respectively).
+Most of these details are abstracted away from the user but can be exposed down to the VM instance level where the details of charges per core hour were illustrated.